GuilinXie/Paper_Replicating/README.md

 # Introduction

-This repo replicate papers in PyTorch for studying purpose.
+This repo replicates papers using PyTorch for studying purposes.

 # Object Detection